SCOLIOSIS, SPINE, & REVISION SURGERY FOR OUR Allen TX Residents

 KYPHOSIS TREATMENT FOR RESIDENTS OF Allen TX

-Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
-While this spinal defect can occur at any age, it occurs more often in young adults and older women.
+Equally important, Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
+Meanwhile, this spinal defect can occur at any age, and it occurs more often in young adults and older women.

 LUMBAR DISC HERNIATION TREATMENT FOR RESIDENTS OF

-While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
-It is sometimes referred to as a bulging, or ruptured disc, and it’s one of the most common causes of back pain.
+First of all, a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine.
+Besides, most cases occur in the lumbar (lower back) section, sometimes it is referred to as a bulging, or ruptured disc, and it’s one of the most common causes of back pain.